michaelpopp/sda-bot/README.md

 Token for the bot is accessed in a dot env file located in the root directory.
 You
 may have to produce your own token for development purposes.

-If hosted on a headless server (eg. Raspberry pi) the linux tool, screen, can be used to prevent termination of the program when you exit SSH.
+If hosted on a headless server (eg. Raspberry pi) linux tools, like tmux or  screen, can be used to prevent termination of the program when you exit SSH (assuming that is how you are accessing the server).

 Packages needed:
 Python 3